 Since the whole point of a full-mouth reconstruction is to repair all of the problems with your teeth, just about everyone with multiple issues is a good candidate for these plans.
 Because full-mouth reconstructions can involve surgery, you should be healthy enough for the anesthesia and surgical procedure.

-Call either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — to learn more about how full-mouth reconstructions can get you back the look, feel, and function of a healthy mouth.
+Call either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — or use our online tool to book an appointment and learn more about how full-mouth reconstructions can get you back the look, feel, and function of a healthy mouth.